Grand Confort

 Grand Confort is a cube-shaped high armchair, whose leather cushions are held in a chrome-plated steel corset.
-It was designed as a modernist response to the traditional club chair in 1928 by a team of three: Charlotte Perriand, Le Corbusier, and his cousin and colleague Pierre Jeanneret.
+It was designed as a modernist response to the traditional club chair in 1928 by a team of three: Charlotte Perriand with Le Corbusier, and his cousin and colleague Pierre Jeanneret.
+The chairs were put on the market with the Le Corbusier Collection brand, but the true designer was Perrian, since Le Corbusier dismissed design of furniture as "le blah, blah, blah".

 The LC-2 and LC-3 were referred as Cusion Baskets by Le Corbusier.
 They are more colloquially referred to as the petit confort and grand confort due to their respective sizes.

 Series

 These chairs have become most famous: